corda/corda/docs/source/api-states.rst

   :doc:`event-scheduling`)

 * ``ObservedState``, which allows observers for a state to be defined, separate to the participants.
 These are parties which are interested in the state but are not directly involved, such as a regulator.
+It is strongly encouraged that nodes which are notified of the creation of a state are also notified when it is consumed, so that they are aware of the lifecycle of the state and can use this information to decide to archive or delete legacy states depending on local policies.

 User-defined fields
 -------------------